arassec/igor/igor-plugin-core/src/main/resources/doc-gen/xml-to-json-action.md

 Parameter | Description
 :---|:---
 Xml | The XML string to convert.
-Can be mustache template to read the value from an attribute of the processed data item.
+Can be a mustache template to read the value from an attribute of the processed data item.
 Target Key | Key into the data item where the converted JSON is put.
 Can be a dot-separated path.